 We also have a full sole proprietorship guide available on our blog.

-How are an independent contractor and a sole proprietor different?
+Differences between an independent contractor and a sole proprietor

 The first big difference comes from the way independent contractors and sole proprietors are taxed.